spryker/docker-sdk/docs/02-development-usage/07-mount-modes-configuration.md

            platforms:
                - macos
 ```

-* Bootstrap docker/sdk:
+5. Bootstrap docker/sdk:
 ```bash
 docker/sdk boot
 ```

-* Follow installation instructions displayed in the grey block during the execution of the previous command.
+6. Follow installation instructions displayed in the grey block during the execution of the previous command.

-* Execute the following command to build and run Spryker application based on demo data:
+7. Build and run Spryker application based on demo data:
 ```bash
 docker/sdk up --build --data --assets
 ```

-### How to configure native mount mode for Linux platform.
+### How to configure native mount mode on Linux

-* Make sure you use stable version of Docker for Linux.
+1. Ensure that you run a stable version of Docker for Linux.

-* Adjust deploy.local.yml mount section to the following:
+2. Adjust the mount section of `deploy.local.yml` as follows:
 ```yaml
 docker:
 ...